FRCTeam1277/Team-1277-Website/DOCS.md

 This section covers all the components you can use to build pages.

+Visitn the `/testing` page to see all the possible components you can add to the website in use.

 ### TextParagraph

 Use this for all text content.
 It supports styling options and automatic link conversion.